Music in the movement against apartheid: 1950s: Pass laws and resettlement

-As the apartheid government became more entrenched in the 1950s, musicians came to see their music as more political in nature, led partly by a campaign of the African National Congress to increase its support.
+As the apartheid government became entrenched in the 1950s, musicians came to see their music as more political in nature, led partly by a campaign of the African National Congress to increase its support.
 ANC activist and trade unionist Vuyisile Mini was among the pioneers of using music to protest apartheid.
 He penned "Ndodemnyama we Verwoerd" ("Watch Out, Verwoerd"), in Xhosa.
 Poet Jeremy Cronin stated that Mini was the embodiment of the power that songs had built within the protect movement.
 Mini was arrested in 1963 for "political crimes," and sentenced to death; fellow inmates described him as singing "Ndodemnyama" as he went to the gallows.
 The song achieved enduring popularity, being sung until well after the apartheid government had collapsed by artists such as Makeba and Afrika Bambaataa.
-Protests songs became generally more popular during the 1950s, as a number of musicians began to voice explicit opposition to apartheid. "uDr.
+Protest songs became more popular during the 1950s, as a number of musicians began to voice explicit opposition to apartheid. "uDr.
 Malan Unomthetho Onzima" (Dr. Malan's Government is Harsh) by Dorothy Masuka became well-known, as did a number of songs by other women composers written as part of a campaign against carrying passes, which required black citizens to carry a document at all times showing their racial and tribal identity.

 In 1954 the NP government passed the Bantu Resettlement Act, which, along with the 1950 Group Areas Act, forcibly moved millions of South Africans into townships in racially segregated zones.
 This was part of a plan to divide the country into a number of smaller regions, including tiny, impoverished bantustans where the black people were to live.
 In 1955, the settlement of Sophiatown was destroyed, and its 60,000 inhabitants moved, many to a settlement known as Meadowlands.
 Sophiatown had been a center of African jazz music prior to the relocation.
-The move was the inspiration for the writing of the song "Meadowlands", by Strike Vilakezi.
+The move was the inspiration for the song "Meadowlands", by Strike Vilakezi.
 As with many other songs of the time, it was popularised both within and outside the country by Miriam Makeba.
 Makeba's song "Sophiatown is Gone" also referred to the relocation from Sophiatown, as did "Bye Bye Sophiatown" by the Sun Valley Sisters.
 Music not directly related to the movement was also often harnessed during this period: the South African Communist Party would use such music for its fundraising dances, and the song "Udumo Lwamaphoyisa" (A Strong Police Force) was sung by lookouts to provide warnings of police presence and liquor raids.